Editing digitized home movies on a vintage film projector.

 If you have distracting background noise like wind or a humming air conditioner, look for a "noise reduction" filter in your software.
 In cases where the original audio is unusable, don't be afraid to mute the clip entirely and lay a nice piece of instrumental music underneath it instead.
 This can turn a noisy, chaotic clip into a beautiful, reflective moment.

-Add Text and Titles
+When and How to Add Text and Titles

 Adding simple text is a fantastic way to give your audience context.
 A title card at the beginning, like "The Johnson Family Christmas 1998," sets the scene immediately.
 You can also use text overlays to identify people, places, or dates as they appear on screen.
 This is especially helpful for younger family members who might not recognize everyone in the videos.